Hen Party Planning Checklist for Weymouth | 2026 Guide

 Take group photos

-Iconic photo spots include Weymouth Harbour, the Jubilee Clock on the Esplanade, or with Nothe Fort in the background.
+Weymouth Harbour, the Jubilee Clock on the Esplanade and Nothe Fort in the background all photograph well.

 Prepare for the evening activities

-Enjoy pre-dinner drinks at a pub like The Ship Inn on Custom House Quay, soaking in the harbour atmosphere.
+Pre-dinner drinks at The Ship Inn on Custom House Quay set the harbour mood before your table.

 Dinner reservation management